MhussainD4772/PTAF/ReadMe.md

 ## Conclusion

-The **PTAF (Playwright Test Automation Framework)** is designed to be flexible, scalable, and easy to maintain.
+The **FNB PTAF (Playwright Test Automation Framework)** is designed to be flexible, scalable, and easy to maintain.
 With its environment-based configuration, parallel execution, detailed reporting, and reusable utilities, it significantly improves the speed and reliability of testing web applications.
 Whether you're testing locally or in a CI/CD pipeline, this framework provides the tools and structure needed to ensure your application is thoroughly tested across multiple environments and browsers.

 Feel free to contribute to the project or raise issues as you continue to expand the test suite!